Pressure Cooked in Instant Pot, this Kabocha Flan with caramel sauce has a silky smooth texture and rich custard flavor with a hint of sweet kabocha.

 - Put the 4 ramekins on the rack and make sure they are not tilted.

-- When it’s finished cooking, the Instant Pot will switch automatically to the “Keep Warm” mode.
-Let the pressure release naturally for 10 minutes and then proceed with quick release (DO NOT EXCEED.
-I recommend to set a timer.) by turning the steam release handle to the “venting” position to let steam out until the float valve drops down.
-Hold a kitchen towel and do not place your hand or face over steam release valve.
-The steam should be left only a little bit after 10 minutes of natural release.
+- When it’s finished cooking, the Instant Pot will switch automatically to the Keep Warm mode.
+Let the pressure release naturally for 10 minutes (DO NOT EXCEED; I recommend setting a timer.)
+Then, proceed with quick release by turning the steam release handle to the Venting position to let the steam out until the float valve drops down.
+Hold a kitchen towel over the release valve and do not place your hand or face over it.
+Only a little bit of steam will be left after 10 minutes of natural release.

-- Take out one ramekin and remove aluminum foil.
+- Take out one ramekin and remove the aluminum foil.
 Insert a skewer in the center of the flan to see if the custard is set and no liquid comes out.
 If it’s not cooked through, repeat the pressure cooking process (the cooking time varies depending on your result).

 To Serve

-- Run a knife around the ramekins.
+- Run a knife around the edges of the ramekins.

 To Store